ParkinsonLab/HiTaxon/README.md

     ./HiTaxon.sh --evaluate -f path/to/input.fasta -o name_of_output_report -m Kraken2_BWA
     ```

-7. Option B. Use the hierarchical ensemble of Kraken2 and ML classifiers to generate taxonomic predictions for short-reads in  `input.fasta` :
+    Option B. Use the hierarchical ensemble of Kraken2 and ML classifiers to generate taxonomic predictions for short-reads in  `input.fasta` :
     ```bash
     ./HiTaxon.sh --evaluate -f path/to/input.fasta -o name_of_output_report -m Kraken2_ML
     ```

 ### Use Case 4: Creating Training Data for custom ML classifiers
-To train ML classifiers for HiTaxon, we have built a robust framework for training both multi-class classifiers (i.e genus encompassed multiple species) and binary classifiers (i.e genus encompasses a single species).
+To train ML classifiers for HiTaxon, we have built a robust framework for training both multi-class classifiers (i.e genus encompasses multiple species) and binary classifiers (i.e genus encompasses a single species).
 However, while we used FastText classifiers, we do acknowledge that individual researchers might prefer to test different algorithms for species classification.
 Consequently, we allow for HiTaxon to create and process training data without forcing the user to also train ML models

 To use this feature, execute the following steps in order: